jbossdemocentral/bpms-mortgage-demo/README.md

 7. Process and Task dashboard pre-filled with mock data optional now.
 For Windows intaller, to add just uncomment install scripts (see inline script comments).

+8. You can pre-load the BPM Suite Mortgage project with multiple pre-configured process instances, some will run through the

+rejected path, some will be waiting for you in the various human task when you login.
+To inject these pre-configured

+requests just run the client jar from a command line shell.
+You can run the following command from the 'support' directory:

+     java -jar jboss-mortgage-demo-client.jar erics bpmsuite

 Notes
 -----